 Every condo in Southeast Asia stinks.
 It doesn’t matter where they are or how much they cost.
 They don’t even have a sewage system in Phnom Penh.
 So you expect it there.
 But what about embassy row in Bangkok, where you’re nestled between the multi-billion dollar malls?
 Yea, those stink too.
 And I’m not the only one who notices it.

 What smells even worse are the condo sales deals I see.
-They make all kinds of promises and guarantees at there little displays in the malls.
+They make all kinds of promises and guarantees at their little displays in the malls.
 But it’s mostly bullshit.
 The real money is made by the developers and their friends who get in early before the deals go public.
 The profit is made long before the first scoop of dirt is dug.

 Do you really think that there’s an entire industry set up to help western people come to Southeast Asia and profit with ease?
 That it is as easy as walking into a mall and signing some papers?
 I know this kind of stuff is appealing to people.
 That’s why they buy lottery tickets with unbelievable odds.
 But a condo is a major investment.
 And in Southeast Asia, it is not a good one.